kbase/groups/README.md

 RETURNS: A Request.
 ```

-The user must be the target of the request (including an administrator of the workspace at
+The user must be the target of the request (including an administrator of the resource at
-which the request is targeted or an owner of a Catalog module at which the request is targeted)
-or an administrator of the group at which the request is targeted.
+which the request is targeted) or an administrator of the group at which the request is targeted.

 ### Deny a request